Important Customer Information (10/05/20)

 Please send an email request to firstname.lastname@example.org with the subject “Make-Up Session” and include the name and date of birth of the student along with the start date and time of the desired session.
 We will confirm your request with a return email.

 Road Tests.
-Road Tests have resumed at a limited number of exam stations.
+Road Tests are available by appointment at a limited number of exam stations.
 Locally that includes Arden Hills, Anoka, Eagan and Plymouth.
-Road Tests are by appointment only.
-No walk-ins will be accepted.
 The State will post any updates on their web site: https://dps.mn.gov/divisions/dvs/Pages/default.aspx

 Will my Service Agreement expiration date be extended?
 Yes, expiration dates are automatically being extended for 90 days and will be extended for additional 90 days until we are more fully staffed for BTW lessons.